chuckrenny/aquariums_manager/README.md

 # Iteration 1
 ## CRUD
-### User Story 1, Parent Index
+### User Story 1, aquarium Index
-For each parent table
+For each aquarium table
 As a visitor
-When I visit '/parents'
+When I visit '/aquariums'
-Then I see the name of each parent record in the system
+Then I see the name of each aquarium record in the system

-### User Story 2, Parent Show
+### User Story 2, aquarium Show
 As a visitor
-When I visit '/parents/:id'
+When I visit '/aquariums/:id'
-Then I see the parent with that id including the parent's attributes (data from each column that is on the parent table)
+Then I see the aquarium with that id including the aquarium's attributes (data from each column that is on the aquarium table)

-### User Story 3, Child Index
+### User Story 3, log
+ Index
 As a visitor
-When I visit '/child_table_name'
+When I visit '/log_table_name'
-Then I see each Child in the system including the Child's attributes (data from each column that is on the child table)
+Then I see each log in the system including the log's attributes (data from each column that is on the log table)

-### User Story 4, Child Show
+### User Story 4, log
+ Show
 As a visitor
-When I visit '/child_table_name/:id'
+When I visit '/log_table_name/:id'
-Then I see the child with that id including the child's attributes (data from each column that is on the child table)
+Then I see the log with that id including the log's attributes (data from each column that is on the log table)

-### User Story 5, Parent Children Index
+### User Story 5, aquarium log Index
 As a visitor
-When I visit '/parents/:parent_id/child_table_name' Then I see each Child that is associated with that Parent with each Child's attributes (data from each column that is on the child table)
+When I visit '/aquariums/:aquarium_id/log_table_name' Then I see each log that is associated with that aquarium with each log's attributes (data from each column that is on the log table)

 ActiveRecord
-### User Story 6, Parent Index sorted by Most Recently Created
+### User Story 6, aquarium Index sorted by Most Recently Created

 As a visitor
-When I visit the parent index,
+When I visit the aquarium index,
 I see that records are ordered by most recently created first And next to each of the records I see when it was created [ ] done

-### User Story 7, Parent Child Count
+### User Story 7, aquarium log
+ Count

 As a visitor
-When I visit a parent's show page
+When I visit a Aquarium's show page
-I see a count of the number of children associated with this parent Usability
+I see a count of the number of Logs associated with this Aquarium Usability
 [ ] done

-### User Story 8, Child Index Link
+### User Story 8, log
+ Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Child Index [ ] done
+Then I see a link at the top of the page that takes me to the log Index
+[ ] done

-### User Story 9, Parent Index Link
+### User Story 9, aquarium Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Parent Index [ ] done
+Then I see a link at the top of the page that takes me to the aquarium Index [ ] done

-### User Story 10, Parent Child Index Link
+### User Story 10, aquarium log
+ Index Link

 As a visitor
-When I visit a parent show page ('/parents/:id')
-Then I see a link to take me to that parent's `child_table_name` page ('/parents/:id/child_table_name')
+When I visit a aquarium show page ('/aquariums/:id') Then I see a link to take me to that aquarium's `log _table_name` page ('/aquariums/:id/log
+_table_name')

 ## Iteration 2
 CRUD
 [ ] done

-### User Story 11, Parent Creation
+### User Story 11, aquarium Creation

 As a visitor
-When I visit the Parent Index page
+When I visit the aquarium Index page
-Then I see a link to create a new Parent record, "New Parent" When I click this link
+Then I see a link to create a new aquarium record, "New aquarium" When I click this link
-Then I am taken to '/parents/new' where I  see a form for a new parent record When I fill out the form with a new parent's attributes:
+Then I am taken to '/aquariums/new' where I  see a form for a new aquarium record When I fill out the form with a new aquarium's attributes:
-And I click the button "Create Parent" to submit the form Then a `POST` request is sent to the '/parents' route, a new parent record is created, and I am redirected to the Parent Index page where I see the new Parent displayed.
+And I click the button "Create aquarium" to submit the form Then a `POST` request is sent to the '/aquariums' route, a new aquarium record is created, and I am redirected to the aquarium Index page where I see the new aquarium displayed.
 [ ] done

-### User Story 12, Parent Update
+### User Story 12, aquarium Update

 As a visitor
-When I visit a parent show page
+When I visit a aquarium show page
-Then I see a link to update the parent "Update Parent" When I click the link "Update Parent"
+Then I see a link to update the aquarium "Update aquarium" When I click the link "Update aquarium"
-Then I am taken to '/parents/:id/edit' where I  see a form to edit the parent's attributes:
+Then I am taken to '/aquariums/:id/edit' where I  see a form to edit the aquarium's attributes:
 When I fill out the form with updated information
 And I click the button to submit the form
-Then a `PATCH` request is sent to '/parents/:id', the parent's info is updated, and I am redirected to the Parent's Show page where I see the parent's updated info [ ] done
+Then a `PATCH` request is sent to '/aquariums/:id', the aquarium's info is updated, and I am redirected to the aquarium's Show page where I see the aquarium's updated info [ ] done

-### User Story 13, Parent Child Creation
+### User Story 13, Aquarium log
+ Creation

 As a visitor
-When I visit a Parent Children Index page
+When I visit a Aquarium Logs Index page
-Then I see a link to add a new adoptable child for that parent "Create Child" When I click the link
+Then I see a link to add a new adoptable log for that Aquarium "Create log
+"
+When I click the link
-I am taken to '/parents/:parent_id/child_table_name/new' where I see a form to add a new adoptable child When I fill in the form with the child's attributes:
+I am taken to '/Aquariums/:aquarium_id/log _table_name/new' where I see a form to add a new adoptable log

+When I fill in the form with the log
+'s attributes:
-And I click the button "Create Child"
+And I click the button "Create log
+"
-Then a `POST` request is sent to '/parents/:parent_id/child_table_name', a new child object/row is created for that parent, and I am redirected to the Parent Childs Index page where I can see the new child listed [ ] done
+Then a `POST` request is sent to '/aquariums/:aquarium_id/log _table_name', a new log object/row is created for that aquarium, and I am redirected to the aquarium log s Index page where I can see the new log listed
+[ ] done

-### User Story 14, Child Update
+### User Story 14, log
+ Update

 As a visitor
-When I visit a Child Show page
+When I visit a log
+ Show page
-Then I see a link to update that Child "Update Child" When I click the link
+Then I see a link to update that log
+ "Update log
+"
+When I click the link
-I am taken to '/child_table_name/:id/edit' where I see a form to edit the child's attributes:
+I am taken to '/log
+_table_name/:id/edit' where I see a form to edit the log 's attributes:
-When I click the button to submit the form "Update Child" Then a `PATCH` request is sent to '/child_table_name/:id', the child's data is updated, and I am redirected to the Child Show page where I see the Child's updated information ActiveRecord
+When I click the button to submit the form "Update log "
+Then a `PATCH` request is sent to '/log _table_name/:id', the log
+'s data is updated,
+and I am redirected to the log
+ Show page where I see the log
+'s updated information
+ActiveRecord
 [ ] done

-### User Story 15, Child Index only shows `true` Records
+### User Story 15, log
+ Index only shows `true` Records

 As a visitor
-When I visit the child index
+When I visit the log
+ index
 Then I only see records where the boolean column is `true` [ ] done

-### User Story 16, Sort Parent's Children in Alphabetical Order by name
+### User Story 16, Sort aquarium's log
+ren in Alphabetical Order by name

 As a visitor
-When I visit the Parent's children Index Page
+When I visit the aquarium's log ren Index Page
-Then I see a link to sort children in alphabetical order When I click on the link
+Then I see a link to sort log
+ren in alphabetical order
+When I click on the link
-I'm taken back to the Parent's children Index Page where I see all of the parent's children in alphabetical order Usability
+I'm taken back to the aquarium's log ren Index Page where I see all of the aquarium's log ren in alphabetical order
+Usability
 [ ] done

-### User Story 17, Parent Update From Parent Index Page
+### User Story 17, aquarium Update From aquarium Index Page

 As a visitor
-When I visit the parent index page
+When I visit the aquarium index page
-Next to every parent, I see a link to edit that parent's info When I click the link
+Next to every aquarium, I see a link to edit that aquarium's info When I click the link
-I should be taken to that parent's edit page where I can update its information just like in User Story 12 [ ] done
+I should be taken to that aquarium's edit page where I can update its information just like in User Story 12 [ ] done

-### User Story 18, Child Update From Childs Index Page
+### User Story 18, log
+ Update From log
+s Index Page

 As a visitor
-When I visit the `child_table_name` index page or a parent `child_table_name` index page Next to every child, I see a link to edit that child's info When I click the link
+When I visit the `log
+_table_name` index page or a aquarium `log _table_name` index page
+Next to every log
+, I see a link to edit that log
+'s info
+When I click the link
-I should be taken to that `child_table_name` edit page where I can update its information just like in User Story 14
+I should be taken to that `log
+_table_name` edit page where I can update its information just like in User Story 14

 ## Iteration 3
 CRUD
 [ ] done

-### User Story 19, Parent Delete
+### User Story 19, aquarium Delete

 As a visitor
-When I visit a parent show page
+When I visit a aquarium show page
-Then I see a link to delete the parent
+Then I see a link to delete the aquarium
-When I click the link "Delete Parent"
+When I click the link "Delete aquarium"
-Then a 'DELETE' request is sent to '/parents/:id', the parent is deleted, and all child records are deleted and I am redirected to the parent index page where I no longer see this parent [ ] done
+Then a 'DELETE' request is sent to '/aquariums/:id', the aquarium is deleted, and all log records are deleted and I am redirected to the aquarium index page where I no longer see this aquarium [ ] done

-### User Story 20, Child Delete
+### User Story 20, log
+ Delete

 As a visitor
-When I visit a child show page
+When I visit a log
+ show page
-Then I see a link to delete the child "Delete Child" When I click the link
+Then I see a link to delete the log
+ "Delete log
+"
+When I click the link
-Then a 'DELETE' request is sent to '/child_table_name/:id', the child is deleted, and I am redirected to the child index page where I no longer see this child ActiveRecord
+Then a 'DELETE' request is sent to '/log _table_name/:id', the log is deleted, and I am redirected to the log index page where I no longer see this log

+ActiveRecord
 [ ] done

 ### User Story 21, Display Records Over a Given Threshold

 As a visitor
-When I visit the Parent's children Index Page
+When I visit the aquarium's log ren Index Page
 I see a form that allows me to input a number value When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'
 Then I am brought back to the current index page with only the records that meet that threshold shown.
 Usability
 [ ] done

-### User Story 22, Parent Delete From Parent Index Page
+### User Story 22, aquarium Delete From aquarium Index Page

 As a visitor
-When I visit the parent index page
+When I visit the aquarium index page
-Next to every parent, I see a link to delete that parent When I click the link
+Next to every aquarium, I see a link to delete that aquarium When I click the link
-I am returned to the Parent Index Page where I no longer see that parent [ ] done
+I am returned to the aquarium Index Page where I no longer see that aquarium [ ] done

-### User Story 23, Child Delete From Childs Index Page
+### User Story 23, log
+ Delete From log
+s Index Page

 As a visitor
-When I visit the `child_table_name` index page or a parent `child_table_name` index page Next to every child, I see a link to delete that child When I click the link
+When I visit the `log
+_table_name` index page or a aquarium `log _table_name` index page
+Next to every log
+, I see a link to delete that log

+When I click the link
-I should be taken to the `child_table_name` index page where I no longer see that child
+I should be taken to the `log
+_table_name` index page where I no longer see that log

 ## Extensions
 [ ] done

-### Extension 1: Sort Parents by Number of Children
+### Extension 1: Sort aquariums by Number of log
+ren

 As a visitor
-When I visit the Parents Index Page
+When I visit the aquariums Index Page
-Then I see a link to sort parents by the number of `child_table_name` they have When I click on the link
+Then I see a link to sort aquariums by the number of `log _table_name` they have
+When I click on the link
-I'm taken back to the Parent Index Page where I see all of the parents in order of their count of `child_table_name` (highest to lowest) And, I see the number of children next to each parent name
+I'm taken back to the aquarium Index Page where I see all of the aquariums in order of their count of `log _table_name` (highest to lowest) And, I see the number of log ren next to each aquarium name
 [ ] done

 ### Extension 2: Search by name (exact match)

 As a visitor
-When I visit an index page ('/parents') or ('/child_table_name') Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page
+When I visit an index page ('/aquariums') or ('/log _table_name')
+Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page